arangodb/docs/3.10/deployment-kubernetes-deployment-resource.md

 The GID to run the entrypoint of the container process.

 ### `spec.<group>.securityContext.supplementalGroups: []integer`
-A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the UID of the container process.
+A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the uid of the container process.

 ### `spec.<group>.securityContext.fsGroup: integer`
 A special supplemental group that applies to all containers in a pod.

 ### `spec.<group>.securityContext.seccompProfile: SeccompProfile`
-The `seccomp` options to use by the containers in this pod.
+The seccomp options to use by the containers in this pod.

 ### `spec.<group>.securityContext.seLinuxOptions: SELinuxOptions`
-The `SELinux` context to be applied to all containers.
+The SELinux context to be applied to all containers.

 ## Image discovery group `spec.id` fields

-Image discovery (`id`) group only supports the next subset of fields.
+Image discovery (`id`) group supports only next subset of fields.
 Refer to according field documentation in `spec.<group>` description.

 - `spec.id.entrypoint: string`